 Create a highlight reel

 There is a misconception that the shelf life of live content lasts only till the broadcast lasts.
 This couldn’t be far from wrong.
-Truth is most people will watch your videos after the live session is over.
+The truth is most people will watch your videos after the live session is over.
 So, your content marketing efforts are not over just yet.

 You can extend the life of your content by creating a highlight reel of the most exciting moments in your stream.
 Additionally, you can create small snippets of content from the larger video and re-purpose it for other platforms.
 This acts as both a recap for the people who have seen the broadcast and a teaser for those who haven’t.